up

 Office of Grants Management (OGM)

-In response to the COVID-19 pandemic, DHHS has built community resiliency via the establishment and support of public-facing HUBs within the County.
-Through focus on the social determinants of health impacts, the minority programs at DHHS are keenly aware of the impact of climate change on communities of color, and are committed to better incorporating climate and the environment into their work.
+In response to the COVID-19 pandemic, HHS has built community resiliency via the establishment and support of public-facing HUBs within the County.
+Through focus on the social determinants of health impacts, the minority programs at HHS are keenly aware of the impact of climate change on communities of color, and are committed to better incorporating climate and the environment into their work.

 Department of Housing and Community Affairs (DHCA)